-230 c) Logroño Observatory.
-Logroño Geophysical Observatory was built by the IGN at 5 km west of this city.
-The 231 observatory construction started with the geomagnetic pavilion, with the aim of being operative for the IGY.
-The 232 geomagnetic observatory started to work on 8th July 1957, coinciding almost completely with the beginning of the IGY (Miguel Lafuente, 1964).
-The instrumentation initially installed at Logroño Observatory was a set of La Cour variometers 233 234 for the record of continuous variations.
-Besides, there were the following instruments to take absolute measurements: a 235 magnetic theodolite with its oscillation box, a Sartorius earth inductor, a torsion magnetometer QHM and a balance 236 magnetometer BMZ.
-This observatory was continuously running and publishing their yearbooks until 1976, when it stopped 237 its activity.
+Logroño Observatory was built by the IGN 5 km west of this city.
+The observatory construction started with the geomagnetic pavilion, with the aim of being operative for the IGY.
+The geomagnetic observatory started to work on 8 July 1957, coinciding almost completely with the beginning of the IGY (Miguel Lafuente, 1964).
+The instrumentation initially installed at Logroño Observatory was a set of La Cour variometers for the recording of continuous variations.
+Besides this, there were the following instruments used to take absolute measurements: a magnetic theodolite with its oscillation box, a Sartorius earth inductor, a torsion magnetometer QHM and a balance magnetometer BMZ.
+This observatory was continuously running and publishing their yearbooks until 1976, when it stopped its activity.